 Most people know that they need to protect their skin from the sun.
-Unfortunately, far too many people forget the importance of eye protection as well.
-Of course, you can’t put sunscreen on your eyes, but that doesn’t mean that there aren’t some proven ways to give your eyes a bit more protection.
-It can actually be straightforward to protect your eyes, but it’s often something that most people rarely give any thought to.
+Unfortunately, far too many people forget the importance of eye protection.
+Of course, you can’t put sunscreen on your eyes, but that doesn’t mean there aren’t some proven ways to give your eyes a bit more protection.
+It can be straightforward to protect your eyes, but it’s often something that most people rarely give any thought to.
 Harmful UV-A and UV-B rays can cause various eye problems, from damaged central vision and retinal deterioration to long-term cornea wear.
-If you put your sunscreen on and then head outside without a thought of the damage that you might be causing to your eyes, here’s what you need to know.
+If you put your sunscreen on and then head outside without thinking about the damage you might be causing to your eyes, here’s what you need to know.

 Issues Caused by UV Rays

 UV rays can cause a lot of eye problems.
 If your only concern when going outside into the sun is causing wrinkles due to squinting, you might be surprised by how much those UV rays might be causing damage.
 The main problems that UV rays can cause include:

 - Cataracts: This is when your eye lens becomes clouded and can cause severe problems in terms of vision.

 - Pterygium: This is a growth usually found on the white of your eye.
 Sometimes, a Pterygium will grow on the cornea.
 In both cases, you will suffer from varying degrees of vision loss.